Mendocino Complex Fire grows to 55,987 acres, 10 percent contained

 More than 10,000 structures are threatened and six homes are destroyed.

-The flames are getting closer to Clearlake and many of the towns alongside it are under mandatory evacuations.
+The flames are getting closer to Clear Lake and many of the towns alongside it are under mandatory evacuations.
 Lakeport's main street is a virtual ghost town.

-RELATED: Carr Fire near Redding grows to over 95,000 acres threatening in Shasta County
+RELATED: Carr Fire near Redding grows to over 95,000 acres in Shasta County

 Lakeport's Main Street is empty - with ash falling all over the town.
 The Twin Pine Casino in Middletown is serving as an evacuation center.